About the Samadhi Center

 At the Samadhi Center our team of experienced meditators offer and explore many effective techniques to assist you on your inner journey.
 As one moves toward inner stillness, one lets go of any technique or anything that is held in the mind.
 We simply allow reality to be as it is, which means a surrender, inner letting go and eventual cessation of the egoic mind structures, including techniques.
 At the beginning one uses techniques to cultivate the capacity for unwavering concentration on the meditation object.
 Like two wings of a bird the two aspects of duality, Shakti and Shiva, surrender and presence, yin and yang, carry one to Samadhi.
 Check out the core guided meditations here.

-The self inquiry method we use at the Samadhi Center is our own modification of the Charles Berner technique, which combines the ancient self inquiry, ‘Who Am I,’ with a Western psychology technique developed by Ava Berner called the relating dyad.
+The self inquiry practice at the Samadhi Center has evolved over many years.
+It is in many ways similar to the Charles Berner technique, which combines the ancient self inquiry, ‘Who Am I,’ with a Western psychology technique developed by Ava Berner called the relating dyad.
 Working in partners, one person witnesses while the other engages in the inner investigation of who they are.
 The result is a quickening of the awakening of the primordial self or one’s true nature.
+Rather than spending years at a monastery, it is possible for some people to realize their true nature within a few days.
+After decades of refinement of this technique it has been observed that typically 20-30% of people at a self inquiry intensive will experience kensho or samadhi.

-At each retreat there is a breath work component.
-The system used is called “Elemental Breathing”, and is designed to facilitate a deep letting go and healing of past experiences.
+At our longer retreats retreat there is a breath work component.
+The system used is called “Elemental Breathing”, which is designed to facilitate a deep letting go and healing of past experiences.
 It is facilitated by John Cross who is trained in this system.

 Other Tools and Modalities